What Is An Episcopal School?

 St. Thomas’s Day School is known for its culture of excellence and for supporting each child in developing emotional intelligence.
 We believe in setting high expectations, inspired teaching, an interactive environment, meaningful inquiry-based learning and innovation.
 We are invested in developing the whole child.
 Our students and alumni stand apart.
 They are recognized for their skills in leadership and teamwork, their compassion and empathy, and their understanding of the world.

 Chapel is the gathering place of the community.
 Children sing, celebrate birthdays, and listen to a lesson or story, usually ethical in nature.
 Chapel reinforces themes from the classroom, with cultural celebrations to explorations of identity and the importance of friendship.
 Throughout the year there are special Chapel services for Rosh Hashanah, Blessing of the Animals, Veterans Day, Ramadan, Grandparents and Special Friends Day, Diwali, Christmas, Hanukkah, The Lunar New Year, Martin Luther King, Jr. Day, African-American Read-In, Earth Day, and Fourth of July.
-Chapel is different everyday but always musical, creative and fun!
+Chapel is different and unique every day but always musical, creative and of course fun!

-The study of religion in Episcopal schools is an academic subject.
+The study of religion is an academic subject at St. Thomas’s.
 Age-appropriate religious literacy, including comparative religion, is the core of the school’s Religious Studies program.
 Our goal is to not only provide a foundation for understanding the role of religion in people’s lives, but also to share practices and explore religions around the globe.
 Multiple perspectives, multicultural themes, and issues of equity and justice are integrated into the curriculum.